Master of Public Administration (MPA)

 The Marist Public Administration program prepares innovative leaders of public and nonprofit organizations with the knowledge, skills, and values necessary for effectively managing in a diverse, technologically engaged, and global society.

 Looking forward, as the Marist MPA program fulfills its goals and strategies it will advance the field of public affairs and administration.
 This will include new collaborations at Marist, in the field of public affairs and administration.
-The vision for the MPA program’s strategic plan includes an innovative curriculum and delivery modalities that integrates online and face-to-face classes.
+The vision for the MPA program’s strategic plan includes an innovative curriculum with 100% online delivery.
 With the support of its accreditation advisory board, the Marist MPA program will continue to support existing students, engage alumni, and develop programming for lifelong learners.
 Finally, the Marist MPA program will distinguish itself by providing signature experiences in public affairs and education.

 The Marist MPA program fulfills its mission by applying theory to practice through curricular design, connections to professionals and organizations, and faculty research and service.
 The program assesses program competencies, student learning objectives and communicates outcomes to students and stakeholders.
 The program emphasizes applied course content through dynamic delivery platforms and is dedicated to the spirit of continuous evaluation and improvement.
 The program serves primarily working professionals who reside in the Mid-Hudson Valley (New York City to Albany) and pre-service students, though the program may be completed entirely online and is thus characterized a national and international scope.
 The mission statement is fulfilled through adherence to three basic values or principles in all teaching, research, and service activities.
 The three values are described below.